Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

         <li>iPad</li>
         <li>iPad Pro</li>
     </ul>
-    and live tested on desktop, laptop and mobile environments.
+    and live tested on desktop (22" monitor with 1920x1080 resolution), laptop(17" monitor 1920x1080 resolution) and mobile (Samsung A40) environments.
 </p>

+All hover items, buttons, etc. were thoroughly tested using the *forced element state* tools.

 <h3>Cross-Browser Compatability</h3>
 <p>The website was tested in the following browsers: